Approximation Algorithm for Noisy Quantum Circuit Simulation: Conclusion

 \section{Conclusion}

-This paper presents a fast fault simulation algorithm for quantum superconducting circuits.
-In particular, we employ tensor network contraction to calculate the fault effect.
-The utility and effectiveness of our algorithm are demonstrated by experimenting on a series of realistic faulty superconducting circuits.
-The experimental results indicate that the proposed algorithm (implemented with Google TensorNetwork) significantly improves the efficiency and scalability of the state-of-the-art fault simulation algorithms based on the density matrix or DD-based method, especially for superconducting quantum circuits in the current NISQ era.
-Therefore, our algorithm is expected to be used as an integrated feature in the currently developed ATPG programs~(e.g.,~\cite{fang2008fault,paler2012detection,bera2017detection}) for verifying and detecting design errors, manufacturing defects, and quantum noise effects of large-size quantum (superconducting) circuits.
+This paper presented a novel approximation algorithm for the noisy quantum circuit simulation task.
+Specifically, we introduced a new tensor network diagram for noisy quantum circuits and employed SVD to approximate the tensors representing quantum noises.
+In particular, our algorithm offers a speedup over the quantum trajectories method under the same approximation accuracy.
+Our algorithm is implemented with the Google TensorNetwork for contracting the tensor networks.
+The utility and effectiveness of our algorithm are demonstrated by executing noisy simulations on three types of benchmark circuits with realistic noise models.
+The experimental results show that our approximation algorithm can simulate the 225-qubit QAOA circuit with 20 noises.
+Due to the scalability of qubits, we anticipate that our algorithm can serve as an integrated feature in the currently developed ATPG programs~(e.g.,~\cite{fang2008fault,paler2012detection,bera2017detection}) for verifying and detecting manufacturing defects, effected by quantum noises, of large-size quantum circuits.